SEO I: Semantic Tagging, Key Wording, and Sitemaps

 • Go to your Bing webmaster dashboard.

-• Select the menu item Sitemaps and insert the complete url of your sitemap https://your-blog-domain.xyz/sitemap.xml
+• Select the menu item Sitemaps and insert the complete URL of your sitemap https://your-blog-domain.xyz/sitemap.xml

 • BINGo